Hotel Laundry- Case Study

 Workers performing this task are at risk for repetitive motion injuries, including low back pain.
 The hazardous conditions are:

 Folding towels puts workers at risk for neck and shoulder injuries.
 Bending and twisting pose the risk for back injuries.
 Prolonged standing on a hard floor contributes to lower leg discomfort and low back pain.

 Continual twisting and reaching while working with extended arms can contribute to the development of repetitive motion injuries.
-However, the risk for such injuries while folding towels is somewhat lower than "drying and folding" of bedsheets and pillow cases.
+However, the risk for such injuries while folding towels is somewhat lower than for the " ironing and folding" of bedsheets and pillowcases.
 Some control over the pace of work and some flexibility in the working postures are responsible for the reduced risk.

 Let's see how we can improve the operations in this hotel laundry facility:

 In the laundry processing, the "sorting and washing" operations are typically manual material handling tasks.
 These tasks pose the risk for low back pain.

 Manual material handling cannot be fully eliminated but it is possible to reduce it by reorganizing the flow of work.
 For example, instead of sorting towels and linen before loading them into the bins, it would be preferable to load the laundry in the bins directly from the pile under the chute.
 This would eliminate handling the same laundry twice.